Modeling Interface

 • Voice : Click to switch between voice input and text input.
 After switching to voice input, hold down the left mouse button to record.

-• Label : you can pick up the graphic element of the viewport to add a mark;
+• Selecting Elements : you can pick up the graphic element of the viewport to add a mark;

 • Screenshot :Capture the entire graphics area of the software, and can crop, mirror, rotate, comment, filter and other operations on the screenshot of the picture.